-Project Schoolhouse is blessed with very hard-working volunteer board members.
+Project Schoolhouse is blessed with a very hard-working volunteer board members.

 Board of Directors